ilyarudyak/cs106a_st/README.md

-this is famous cs103a from stanford.
+this is famous cs103a "intro to cs" from stanford.